jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 Does mutational tolerance with respect to binding and/or expression differ systematically between positions in the core-RBD versus the RBM loops?
-(Hypothesis is: expression is more constrained in the core RBD, while binding is more constrained in the RBM)
+(Hypothesis is: expression is more constrained in the core RBD, while binding is more constrained in the RBM) – analysis upcoming

 ## Distribution of functional effects of mutatioin